-It should be noted that some Muslim countries recognize secular practice and lifestyles in their constitutional charters, including Chad and Tajikistan among others.124 Secular Muslim nations are a minority, and the admiration of Islamist political parties' victories amongst the people in Muslim nations is tapering the gap between state and religion.125 In these countries, Islamic values frequently stimulate indigenous customs.126 Generally speaking, Islamist organizations are regularly observed as a potential threat by governments of secular Muslim countries, and thus, these governments often crack down on such political groups and parties.127 a main source of legislation").
+It should be noted that some Muslim countries recognize secular practice and lifestyles in their constitutional charters, including Chad and Tajikistan among others.
+Secular Muslim nations are a minority, and the admiration of Islamist political parties' victories amongst the people in Muslim nations is tapering the gap between state and religion.
+In these countries, Islamic values frequently stimulate indigenous customs.
+Generally speaking, Islamist organizations are regularly observed as a potential threat by governments of secular Muslim countries, and thus, these governments often crack down on such political groups and parties.